Precision Interferometry and Fundamental Interactions

 This department’s research encompasses precision interferometry instrumentation for ground-based and space-based gravitational-wave observatories and laser-optical searches for fundamental interactions beyond the standard model.

-The department Precision Interferometry and Fundamental Interactions has been established in August of 2022 and is led by Guido Müller.
-The core activity in this new department will be the Laser Interferometer Space Antenna (LISA) and space-based gravitational-wave astronomy.
+The department has been established in August of 2022 and is led by Guido Müller.
+The core activity in this department will be the Laser Interferometer Space Antenna (LISA) and space-based gravitational-wave astronomy.

 Together with Karsten Danzmann’s department, it will work towards realizing LISA by helping to manage the payload contributions of the LISA consortium and supporting ESA’s LISA system engineering office.
-One specific focus of the new department will be the development of a hardware-in-the-loop LISA testbed to generate as realistic signals as possible and test the entire data analysis pipeline from photons to source parameters.
+One specific focus of the department will be the development of a hardware-in-the-loop LISA testbed to generate as realistic simulated signals as possible, which will be combined with astrophysical data-analysis pipelines developed at AEI Potsdam – together going all the way from laser photons to inferred parameters of the astrophysical sources..
 A second focus will be experiments and studies towards “Beyond LISA” pushing the limits and enabling a new mission in the 2050s.